How to Exfoliate Your Skin Correctly?

 What are different methods of skin exfoliation?

-How to exfoliate your skin or how to use an body exfoliate scrub?
+How to exfoliate your skin or how to use an exfoliating body scrub?
 The internet is bombarded with this question.
 Well, there are various ways you can apply to exfoliate your skin.
 Mechanical exfoliation involves using a physical tool or device to scrub away dead skin cells, while chemical exfoliation uses chemicals or enzymes to dissolve the bonds between dead skin cells.

 Both methods can be pretty effective at sloughing away dead skin and revealing the brighter, smoother skin beneath.